cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/get-started/virtualized-desktop-infrastructure.md

 > [!NOTE]
 > Windows Server 2019 and Windows Server 2016 are not supported.

-To avoid startup issues, add these processes to the exclusion list in your antivirus software:
-- `olk.exe`
-- `olkPushNotificationBackgroundTask.exe`
-- `xpdAgent.exe`
-- `relaunchNativeHost.exe`

-Alternatively, add these processes to the allowlist in your data loss prevention (DLP) software.
-For specific instructions, contact your DLP software provider.

 ## Virtualization Provider Requirements

 The following sections outline the requirements for virtualization providers that support the new Outlook for Windows.